intltechventures/Lab.Architecture/Roadmaps/README.md

-## Timeline
+## Timeline Periods

 ### Long-Term

 - In general, I would suggest limiting the maximum timeline for a roadmap to no more than 18-36 months.
+- However, I have seen 3-5 year roadmaps - but those usually grow stale very quickly.

 ### Interim

-- Typically, I try to aim for 12-18 months for interim roadmaps
+- Typically, I try to aim for a timeline of 6-12 months for interim roadmaps.

 ### Short-Term

-- No more than 6-12 months
+- Typically, I try to aim for a timeline of 3-6 than months for short-term roadmaps, but no more than 12 months.